 Every criticism of Android refers to the same potential problems.
 There are things that may make you reticent to leave Apple’s walled garden, but these issues are sometimes exaggerated.
 There are also ways to dispel those concerns.

 Fragmentation: A great deal is made of the fragmentation issue, but is unlikely to impact on your Android experience.
 There is a huge choice of Android devices running different versions of the platform, and the main issue comes into play with updates.
 Unlike Apple, Google can’t just push an update out for every Android device.
 The manufacturer and the carrier have a say, and sometimes they hold things up.
 There can also be issues with manufacturer UIs like Samsung’s TouchWiz and HTC’s Sense.
 In practice, the top phones get updates fairly quickly.
-If you want guaranteed fast updates then opt for a Google device, like the Nexus 6P or Pixel.
+If you want guaranteed fast updates then opt for a Google device, like the Pixel 2 or Pixel 2 XL.
 In terms of apps, the Play Store doesn’t allow you to install incompatible apps.

-Malware: Every day there’s a new article raising the spectre of malware on Android.
-As the most popular mobile platform it is inevitable that Android will be targeted, but it is relatively easy to stay safe.
+Malware: Every day there’s a new article raising the specter of malware on Android.
+As the most popular mobile platform, it is inevitable that Android will be targeted, but it is relatively easy to stay safe.
 Consider installing one of the top Android security apps, and you can forget about malware.

 Extra options: Rooting and other tips

 With Android, you have the option of rooting, which basically gives you deeper access to your device.
 This enables you to tweak absolutely everything about your phone.
 We discuss the pros and cons, and how to do it, in our how to root your Android phone guide.
 We have a top ten apps for rooted Android phones roundup as well.